thomaswp/CSEDM2019-Data-Challenge/README.md

 ## Accessing the Data

-The dataset used in the challenge is hosted on the [PSLC Datashop](https://pslcdatashop.web.cmu.edu) at: https://pslcdatashop.web.cmu.edu/Files?datasetId=2865.
+The dataset used in the challenge is hosted on the [PSLC Datashop](https://pslcdatashop.web.cmu.edu) at: https://pslcdatashop.web.cmu.edu/Files?datasetId=2865. **Note**: Click the "Files" tab and download the `DataChallenge.zip` file.

 To access the data, you must create an account, and then send your account username to Thomas Price at twprice@ncsu.edu.